LukePappa/myOS/text.md

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
 To avoid such circular reasoning, it is therefore necessary to posit a transcendent source of being--what may be called God.
 By this definition, God is above properties, logic, and causality.
 He is consequently uncreated, indescribable, and wholly unrestrained in ability.

-Communion is a supra-intellectual knowing.
+Communion is a supra-intellectual knowing in God.
 It may initially be experienced as an ecstatic love, which can be understood poetically as the imperfections of the heart burning away.
-Those fires will eventually subside, leaving behind a pure contemplation of the Almighty.
+Those fires will eventually subside, leaving behind pure contemplation.